-How does protein consumption effect weight loss?
+How does protein consumption affect weight loss?
 I am not going o discuss a particular source of protein.
-This is a post reviewing general research on amount of protein consumption and weight loss.
+This is a post reviewing general research on the amount of protein consumption and weight loss.

 The fad diets are out there.
 Everyone has heard of Dr. Adkins and his high protein and low carbohydrate diet.
 Almost every dieter has tried it on one or more occasion.
 Is there any research to back up using a high or higher protein diet?

-One of the claims that is common of high protein and low carbohydrate diets is that it will increase weight loss and reduce body fat in those that embark on them.
-One supportive study is by Evan in 2012.
-In this study, protein was found to be more effective in reducing percent body fat over carbohydrate during 12 month weight loss and maintenance program.
+One of the claims that is common in high protein and low carbohydrate diets is that it will increase weight loss and reduce body fat in those that embark on them.
+One supportive study was by Evan in 2012.
+In this study, the protein was found to be more effective in reducing percent body fat over carbohydrate during 12-month weight loss and maintenance program.
 In this study, higher protein diets appeared to be more effective in men than women.

 Lean body mass is the factory that burns calories.
-As we age, we loss muscle mass and become less lean.
+As we age, we lose muscle mass and become less lean.
 This is likely one reason why we have difficulty losing weight as we age.
 Bopp et al. found that low protein intake in postmenopausal women is associated with lean muscle mass.
 They also postulated that adding protein might reduce lean mass loss and this would obviously also help with weight loss or maintenance.

 There are many studies that show high protein weight loss diets tend to show higher fat loss than the standard weight loss diet.
 One study showed that higher protein meal replacement within a higher protein diet resulted in similar overall weight loss as the standard protein meal replacement plans over 12 weeks study.
-However, there was significantly more fat loss in the high protein group but no significant difference in lean body mass.
+However, there was a significantly higher amount of fat loss in the high protein group but no significant difference in lean body mass.
 This study did have an issue with compliance in the test group but still showed a significant increase in weight loss.